 Here I worked up 7 Tints, as you can see they take a pastel effect, soft, mellow and calming.. great for babies and spring color schemes

 Here I worked up 7 Shades, they have taken on a dark, rich, jewel like effect.
 Great for masculine, sensual color schemes

 Here I worked up a sample in the tone shades, they would take on a muted, vintage feel.

 I hope you have found the basics useful, understanding the theory behind the colors will help make those important color choices for your next project.
 But dont rush off to the yarn store yet!

 Here is a useful Color Wheel Printable for your crochet folders

 Going back to the 12 colors of the wheel..
-I want you to look around your surrounding and see if you can find 12 objects/items that match the 12 hues.
-Arrange them in a wheel and snap a photo and head over to the Pippin Crochet Club to enter this weeks giveaway (giveaway will end January 9th 2018) …
+I want you to look around your surrounding and see if you can find 12 objects/items that match the 12 hues of the color wheel.
+You can not use yarn.
+Arrange them in a wheel and snap a photo and head over to the Pippin Crochet Club to enter this weeks giveaway (giveaway will end January 11th 2019) …

 Next in the series…..

 Color Theory 102 – Blends, Gradients and Ombre